niftools/blender_niftools_addon/docs/development/setup.rst

 Auto CLRF
 `````````

 We need to ensure consistancy between end-of-file(EOF) markers.
-This avoid excess commits where the enviroment automatically adds the EOF.
+This avoids excess commits where the enviroment automatically adds the EOF.
+Git will think that the whole file has been edited.
 Read `EOF <http://en.wikipedia.org/wiki/Newline>`_.
 We also enable the input flag, this autochecks any external source file introduced into the repo::